Information on the current situation

 How does society feel about it?

-Especially among Maltese youth – including law and medicine students – euthanasia is becoming significantly more acceptable than among older generations.
-For example Għaqda Studenti tal-Liġi (Law Students Malta) survey shows that the approval rate of euthanasia among law students is 69% (6), while another poll by MaltaToday shows that 65.1% of people between the ages of 18-34 agree that the state should allow terminally ill people the right to end their life.
-In the same poll, only 35.2% of people above the age of 55 agreed to the same statement (7).
+Among Maltese youth – including law and medicine students – euthanasia is becoming significantly more acceptable than among older generations.
+A 2016 Għaqda Studenti tal-Liġi (Law Students Malta) survey showed approval for euthanasia among law students at 69% (4).
+Another poll the same year showed that 65.1% of those aged 18-34 agreed that the state should allow terminally ill people the right to end their life (only 35.2% above the age of 55 agreed) (5).

 How do doctors feel about it?

 In a 2016 survey of 350 doctors, over 90% said they were against euthanasia, but just over 50% agreed with intensifying analgesia with the possibility of hastening death, and 32.1% had withdrawn or withheld treatment to terminally ill patients.
 11.9% had faced requests for euthanasia (6).
 The survey concluded that “doctors need more guidelines, both legal and moral about this subject.
 In the absence of this, religion and life philosophy were being used as a guide in this difficult aspect of practicing their profession” (7).
 Such calls for more guidance and legal certainty for the medical profession have continued (8).